5 Common Scrum Myths

 Today I would like to list the most common Scrum myths that I’ve seen in my career.
 I know that these myths have been constantly repeated and passed from company to company.
 But as you know, this blog is about education, so I want to debunk these myths.

-Many organisations decide to implement Scrum, but they end up only using roles, events & sometimes artifacts.
+Many organizations decide to implement Scrum, but they end up only using roles, events & sometimes artifacts.

 What is the result?
 They focus only on the way how to change processes or the way of working without really using Scrum values & empirical approach principles.
-This approach even has its own name “Mechanical Scrum” and doesn’t work well in the long term.
+This behavior is called: "Mechanical Scrum" and doesn’t work well in the long term.

-The answer is - “Nope”.
+The answer is - "Nope".
 There is one really important part missing here - the Sprint Goal.
-Somehow, the Sprint Goal is frequently treated by Scrum Teams as an unwanted element.They either don’t have one or they have multiple, so they don’t really use them.
+The Sprint Goal is frequently treated by Scrum Teams as an unwanted element.They either don’t have one or they have multiple, so they don’t really use them.

 What does Scrum Guide 2020 say about Daily Scrum?